-In case you didn’t feel like reading through that slab of text, or if it didn’t make much sense this gentleman was facing performance issues which were being blamed on his application and the management, as expected, was lending zero support.
+In case you didn’t feel like reading through that slab of text, or if it didn’t make much sense, this gentleman was facing performance issues that were being blamed on his application, and the management, as expected, was lending zero support.
 It was only a thorough packet analysis that proved that the problem was not in the application, but in how the operating system was handling the networking protocol!

 The fix was not a tune-up in the application, but a patch by the operating system developers! 😮